Prop-rus/PUBG_bot/README.md

 1. Ensure that Python is installed on your system.
 2. Install the necessary dependencies by running pip install -r requirements.txt.
-3. Download and extract the archive containing the pre-trained PyTorch YOLOv5 model and screenshots.
+3. Download and extract the archive containing the pre-trained PyTorch YOLOv5 model and screenshots by the link https://drive.google.com/file/d/1vBmCYuLozMcIXTTTamSWD3_2TdedWP8t/view?usp=sharing.
-4. Launch the bot script.
+4. Launch the bot script "main.py".
 5. Configure the desired settings, such as map preferences, target location criteria, and advanced abilities.
 6. Let the bot automate the gameplay, monitor its actions, and enjoy an enhanced PUBG experience.